baikonur-oss/terraform-aws-lambda-kinesis-forward/README.md

     1. gzipped JSON, [CloudWatch Logs subscription filters log format](https://docs.aws.amazon.com/ja_jp/AmazonCloudWatch/latest/logs/SubscriptionFilters.html) are supported.
     2. Broken JSON logs or logs without log type will be saved to S3 as `unknown`.
 2. JSON data must have the following keys (key names are modifiable via variables):
     1. `log_type`: Log type identifier.
-Used for applying log type whitelist
+Used for filtering data sent to target stream.
 3. Recommended keys (necessary if target stream has [lambda-kinesis-to-s3](https://github.com/baikonur-oss/terraform-aws-lambda-kinesis-to-s3) or other modules attached):
     1. `log_id`: Any unique identifier.
 Used to avoid file overwrites on S3.
 Also is useful to search for a specific log record.
     2. `time`: Any timestamp supported by [dateutil.parser.parse](https://dateutil.readthedocs.io/en/stable/parser.html#dateutil.parser.parse).
 ISO8601 with milli/microseconds recommended.